Pace Center Fellows Program

 First Year Fellows: Belonging and Identity Formation

-Focusing on the understanding of belonging and identity formation, the First Year Fellows will engage in naming their values, strengthening emotional intelligence, and learning how to cultivate relationships.
-First Year Fellows will have the opportunity to apply this learning through the Spring Breakout Trips slated to depart in 2017.
-Having a strong understanding of themselves will foster intentionality in the relationships they choose to build with community partners on campus and abroad, as well as empower them to facilitate this intentionality in their participants.
+Focusing on the understanding of belonging and identity formation, First Year Fellows engage in identifying personal values, strengthening emotional intelligence, and learn how to cultivate relationships.
+Through a strong understanding of themselves, First Year Fellows foster intentionality in the relationships they choose to build with their peers and community partners, and are empowered to facilitate intentionality in their future service experiences.

-Focusing on exploring concepts of meaning making and lifelong service, the Senior Fellows will reflect on their experiences in service while at Princeton and explore the ways they can continue to incorporate meaningful service into their lives and careers after they finish their undergraduate education.
-Senior Fellows will also have the opportunity to share what they have learned through service with others through a presentation of learning in the spring semester.
-Senior Fellows will gather once per month for approximately two hours over a meal for the course of the academic year.
+Focusing on exploring concepts of meaning making and lifelong service, the Senior Fellows utilize design thinking to reflect on their experiences in service while at Princeton and explore the ways they can continue to incorporate meaningful service into their lives and careers after they finish their undergraduate education.
+Senior Fellows support each other as they make big life decisions over the course of the year and help plan a end-of-the-year senior service celebration.